gojo9753/webex-summarizer/README.md

 The summarize command automatically handles large conversations by:

-1. Intelligently splitting messages into manageable chunks
+1. Intelligently analyzing message content and estimating token usage
+2. Splitting conversations into optimally-sized chunks based on token counts
-2. Summarizing each chunk individually
+3. Processing each chunk individually while monitoring token limits
-3. Combining all chunk summaries into a coherent final summary
+4. Combining all chunk summaries into a coherent final summary
-4. Displaying progress with a visual progress bar
+5. Displaying progress with a visual progress bar

-This ensures that even conversations with thousands of messages can be summarized effectively while staying within LLM token limits.
+This ensures that even conversations with thousands of messages or very large individual messages can be summarized effectively while staying within LLM token limits.
+The system automatically adjusts chunking based on actual message content instead of just message counts.

 ### List Available Bedrock Models